anujaverma11/AnujaVerma/README.md

 Also add some backgrounds (in this case called bg1.jpg, bg2.jpg, bg3.jpg, bg4.jpg) to the app/assets/images folder.
 I got some examples myself from [http://unsplash.com](http://unsplash.com).

-We then need to include the fullPage.js javascripts.
-I've elected to do it like this, because it works alongside turbolinks, but I'd appreciate some advice on better ways to do this (without taking out turbolinks which some people might advise too).
+We then need to include the fullPage.js javascripts to app/assets/javascripts as so

     //= require jquery.ui.all
     //= require jquery.fullPage
+    //= require turbolinks
+    //= require bootstrap
+    //= require_tree .

+Next we add the initalise function to a new javascript file I've called home.js and included in app/assets/javascripts.
+I used the following initialisation of fullPage.js.

     $(document).ready(function() {
       $.fn.fullpage({
         menu: '.navbar',